AryaMoghaddam/Netflix-Clone/README.md

 ℹ️ _It may take a moment for GitPod to fully initialize.

 ## 4. Install the Netlify CLI (Command Line Interface)
- * In the `workshop-graphql-netflix` directory run the following command to install the netlify-cli

  ```
  npm install -g netlify-cli
 ```